Azure/app-service-linux-docs/Things_You_Should_Know/things_you_should_know.md

 |:------:|:-----------:|
 | ⛔    | ✅          |

-**App Service** logs useful information into the Docker log that can help you troubleshoot your site when it doesn't start or if it's restarting.
+**App Service** logs useful information into the Docker log that can help you troubleshoot your app when it doesn't start or if it's restarting.
 The service logs a lot more than you might be used to seeing in a Docker log, and we will continue to work on making this logging more useful.

 There are several ways to access Docker logs:

 - Docker logs appear on the Container Settings page in the portal.
 (These are truncated, but you can download them by clicking on the Download Logs button.)
 - You can find the Docker log in the /LogFiles directory.
-You can access this via the Kudu (Advanced Tools) Bash console or by using an FTP client to access it.
+You can access this via the [**Kudu** (Advanced Tools)](https://github.com/projectkudu/kudu/wiki) Bash console or by using an FTP client to access it.
 - You can use our API to download the current logs. (see [You can discover and download the latest Docker logs using Kudu](#You-can-discover-and-download-the-latest-Docker-logs-using-Kudu))
    - The naming convention for the Docker log is `YYYY_MM_DD_RDxxxxxxxxxxxx_docker.log`